Revised Oct. 1, 2019

 Our commitments to ensuring the safety of the people we serve and being accountable to the public do not end with the completion of Faegre & Benson's investigation.
 In addition to the investigation, we have also taken the following additional steps.

 The Personnel and Review Committee, which is responsible for the housing and ministry assignments of all Crosiers, includes non-Crosiers who have expertise in fields including psychology, sociology, and law.
-The committee reviews and evaluates the results of all investigations of sexual misconduct and provides advice to the conventual prior.
+The committee reviews and evaluates the results of all investigations of sexual abuse and provides advice to the conventual prior.

 We continue to work with the dioceses in the areas where we are located to discuss how we can ensure further accountability.

-Like the Bishops' Charter, our strengthened sexual misconduct policy requires the conventual prior to remove from public ministry anyone who has been found to have committed sexual abuse of a minor.
+Like the Bishops' Charter, our strengthened sexual abuse policy requires the conventual prior to remove from public ministry anyone who has been found to have committed sexual abuse of a minor.
 In addition, it includes the following provisions: